40 Super Fun Ways to Decorate Your House This Fall

 Scent your air with some fall aromas.

-It’s not just the look of a home that lets you know it’s fall; scents play an integral role in contributing to that autumnal atmosphere, too.
-Luckily, this Kirkland’s toasted cinnamon oil diffuser—which comes complete with a fall-themed holder—will add ambiance to any room.
+It's not just the look of a home that lets you know it's fall; scents play an integral role in contributing to that autumnal atmosphere, too.
+Luckily, this essential oil diffuser—to which you can add any fall scents, like cinnamon or pine—will add ambiance to any room.

 Swap out your napkins for some autumnal prints.